anagha-microsoft/ncr-mlops-hol/lab-guide/02-DownloadFromGit.md

 # Module 2 - Code and docs download

 ## About
-This lab guide section covers downloading the experimental notebooks and training datasets we will need for the lab.
+This module covers downloading the experimental notebooks and training datasets we will need for the lab.
 <br>
 ## 1.0.
 Download from git
 ![d-1](../images/0001-download-1.png)